zodern/meteor-up/docs/docs.md

 * Your currently running meteor bundle lives at `/opt/<appName>/current`
 * We have a demonized docker container running the above bundle
-* The docker container is started with `--restart=always` flag and it'll re-spawn the container if it dies
+* The docker container is started with `--restart=always` flag (by default) and it'll re-spawn the container if it dies
 * Logs are maintained via Docker
 * If you decided to use MongoDB, it will be running as its own Docker container.
 It's bound to the local interface and to port `27017` (you cannot access it from the outside)
 * The database is named `<appName>`